Skip to main content

 TaskCommand

-List clusterswf get cluster
+List clusterswf get clusters

 Access a clusterwf access cluster CLUSTER-NAME